Training structure

 Faculty of Science

-This course provides the basic tools required for the functional dimensioning of mechanical systems.
-After a presentation of one-dimensional dimensioning and its limitations, "3D" geometric tolerancing (GPS), in accordance with ISO standards, is introduced in order to learn how to read and then write a geometric tolerance according to the functional requirements of a part in a mechanical system.
-The study of the hyperstaticity of the mechanism and links then enables the functional conditions required to ensure the assembly and correct operation of the system to be established.
-Dimensional and geometric tolerances are then determined by setting up and resolving dimensional chains.
-Finally, once the parts have been manufactured, it is necessary to carry out metrological checks and verify their conformity with the functional dimensioning.
+This course provides the basic tools needed for the functional dimensioning of mechanical systems.
+After presenting one-dimensional dimensioning and its limitations, 3D geometric tolerancing (GPS), in accordance with ISO standards, is introduced in order to learn how to read and then write a geometric tolerance according to the functional requirements of a part in a mechanical system.
+The study of the hyperstaticity of the mechanism and connections then makes it possible to establish the functional conditions required to ensure the assembly and proper functioning of the system.
+Dimensional and geometric tolerances are then determined by setting up and resolving dimension chains.
+Finally, once the parts have been manufactured, it is necessary to perform metrological checks and verify their conformity with the functional dimensions.

 Design office